luiscoco/AzureDevops_Sample2_Create_myFirst_Repo/README.md

-# Azure DevOps: How to create my first repo and run a pipeline (.NET 8 WebAPI)
+# Azure DevOps: How to create my first repo and run a pipeline (we create a new .NET 8 WebAPI in VSCode and Visual Studio 2022)

 ## 1. How to create a new repo in my Azure DevOps project